MicrosoftDocs/customer-insights/ci-docs/data/export-azure-blob-storage.md

 1. Choose who can use this connection.
 By default, it's only administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

 1. Enter **Subscription**, **Resource group**, **Storage account**, and **Container** for your Blob Storage account.

+1. If your storage account is behind a firewall, select **This storage account is behind a firewall** to connect using [managed identities for Azure resources](private-link.md).

 1. Review the [data privacy and compliance](connections.md#data-privacy-and-compliance) and select **I agree**.